awsdocs/amazon-sns-developer-guide/doc_source/sns-message-delivery-retries.md

 1. 10 times \(with exponential backoff from 1 second to 60 seconds\)

-1. 35 times \(60 seconds apart\)
+1. 35 times \(60 seconds apart\) in the post\-backoff phase

-Amazon SNS makes a total of 50 attempts before discarding the message\.
+In this sample delivery policy, Amazon SNS makes a total of 50 attempts before discarding the message\.
+To keep the message after the retries specified in the delivery policy are exhausted, configure your subscription to move undeliverables messages to a dead\-letter queue \(DLQ\)\.
+For more information, see [Amazon SNS dead\-letter queues \(DLQs\)](sns-dead-letter-queues.md)\.

 **Note**
-This delivery policy also instructs Amazon SNS to throttle deliveries to no more than 10 per second\.
+This delivery policy also instructs Amazon SNS to throttle deliveries to no more than 10 per second, using the `maxReceivesPerSecond` property\.
+This self\-throttling rate could result in more messsages published \(inbound traffic\) than delivered \(outbound traffic\)\.
+When there's more inbound than outbound traffic, your subscription can accumulate a large message backlog, which might cause high message delivery latency\.
+In your delivery policies, be sure to specify a value for `maxReceivesPerSecond` that doesn't adversely impact your workload\.

 ```
 {